 About the Author-- Lisa Ross-Williams

 Lisa Ross-Williams is a natural horse care consultant and host of the “If Your Horse Could Talk” webcast available at www.naturalhorsetalk.com.
-She is a seasoned writer and currently the Associate Editor of Natural Horse Magazine as well as the creator of Equi-Spirit™ Toys & Tools, unique and durable horse play balls and horsemanship tools.
+She is the Publisher/Editor-In-Chief of Natural Horse Magazine, www.naturalhorse.com as well as the creator of Equi-Spirit™ Toys & Tools, unique and durable horse play balls and horsemanship tools.
 Along with her husband, Kenny they share their TalkingHorse Ranch with their beloved animals.

 Although Lisa had a childhood horse friend, upon re-entering the equine world as an adult, she was totallyunprepared for what was to come, namely a spirited Arabian named Rebel.